zzdtravel

 Reserva de la Biosfera Sian Ka'an

-Reserva de la Biosfera Sian Ka'an-November 2024
+Reserva de la Biosfera Sian Ka'an-December 2024

 While floating down a canal that Mayans dug by hand centuries ago, you see tall grasses on either side and colorful birds flying overhead.
 You hear the haunting call of a howler monkey in the distance, like you’re a thousand miles from civilization.
 This is Sian Ka’an Biosphere Reserve, the largest protected area on Mexico’s Caribbean coast, and home to endangered creatures and some of the Yucatán’s most sublime landscapes.
 A visit here, just south of Tulum, offers a window into the world beyond all-inclusive resorts and glittery nightclubs.